sdsc-ordes/open-pulse-quickstart/2025-mini-hackathon.md

 1. Choose your team captain !
 2. Each team member makes an account on [RenkuLab](https://renkulab.io/)
-3. The team captain copies the [project quickstart](https://renkulab.io/p/open-pulse-hackathon/quickstart) into their renku user profile
-4. Captain adds all his team members (renku users) to that project
+3. Join all together your project in the open-pulse-hackathon (same name as on discord).
-5. Team sets up their project: add your own code repository and add your own data (Notes: do any code/data connections before launching a work session.)
+4. Team sets up their project: add your own code repository and add your own data (Notes: do any code/data connections before launching a work session.)
-6. If you want to launch the quickstart session, you will be prompted to enter the connection secrets (see documents).
+5. If you want to launch the quickstart session, you will be prompted to enter the connection secrets (see documents).
-7. If you want to launch a session with all the code from all connected code repositories, we recommend launching the standard VSCode interface of Renku and working there.
+6. If you want to launch a session with all the code from all connected code repositories, we recommend launching the standard VSCode interface of Renku and working there.

 ![alt text](docs/images/Renku.png)